 For my first backpacking trip we decided to go big.
-We were young and fit, and had heard plenty of accounts of hikers doing 15 or even over 20 miles a day, every day.
-We planned a one-way trip over the course of five days with a handful of long days toward the end of the trip.
-Crank up the mileage after we get broken-in over the first few days, we thought.
+We were young and fit, and heard plenty of accounts of hikers doing 15 or even over 20 miles a day, every day.
+We planned a one-way trip over the course of five days with a handful of long days toward the end.
+Crank up the mileage after we get broken-in on the first few days, we thought.

 We shuttled my car to what would be the far end of our trip, in south-central Pennsylvania.
-We drove to the trailhead at Hawk Mountain Road the next morning to get started.
+We drove to the trailhead at Hawk Mountain Road the next morning, and got started.

 It was mid-summer, and that morning there was a heavy thunderstorm with pouring rain.
 An uneasy feeling settled over us as we parked the car at the trail.
 Buckets of rain fell and hammered the vehicle’s roof.

 We figured that since we opted to live in the great outdoors for the next week that we may as well get started, rain or no rain.
 Best to get used to it now, we thought.

 And there you have our first mistake.